-The cable box lottery for first year students will take place on Monday, January 12, 2015.
+The cable box lottery for first year students will take place during first year student orientation and the cable box lottery for upperclassmen will take place after returning student move in.
 Each student that wishes to receive a cable box may fill out the cable box lottery form on their move-in day and return it to their RC.
 Please note that there are not enough cable boxes for each student that wants one so it is recommended that you invest in a personal computer and ethernet cord.

 Text “Follow Trinitydcalerts” to 40404 on your cell phone and you will get instant alerts about Trinity’s status and directions in emergencies.